 Concordia University Texas expects students to attend class regularly in order to maximize their educational experience.
 Individual programs and/or instructors establish an attendance policy for courses and that policy is communicated to the student.
 Students are responsible for familiarizing themselves with this policy at the beginning of each course.
+Students are required to attend face-to-face classes, or log in and participate by completing an assignment by the first Friday of eight week courses and the second Friday of 16 week courses.
+Students who do not attend as stated above will be administratively dropped from that course.
+After establishing attendance, students will not be administratively withdrawn for non-attendance.
 Students receiving any form of financial assistance (including VA benefits) must maintain regular attendance to be eligible for assistance.